yellowgh0st/gooddata-js-interview/README.md

 * Have `node.js` and `yarn` installed in your development environment.
   * If you do not have these tools installed, you can get them from https://nodejs.org/ and https://yarnpkg.com/ respectively.
 * Have an account on the GoodData platform.
-  * If you do not have a GoodData account yet, [create a trial one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).
+  * If you do not have a GoodData account yet, [create one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).

 ### Initialization